 The Tiff file type is a very popular, transportable file that can be used in most page layout applications on both Macintosh and Windows computers.
 Tiff stands for Tagged Image File Format, and it contains not only image data, but an image preview that can be used by many other applications.
 Colour management profiles, recognisable by other applications, are embedded in a Tiff file.
-Tiff files are much larger than Jpeg files (about 56 MB per image!) as they are not compressed.
+Tiff files are much larger than Jpeg files (about 56 MB per image!) if they are not compressed.
 These files are very suitable for transferring from either a USB memory stick or DVD onto your computer.
 I do tend to restrict the file size to approx 10MB.

 A Jpeg file type is a compressed, transportable file.
 Jpeg stands for Joint Photographic Experts Group.
 The compression results in a much smaller file size, but this can result in a very slight loss of quality.
 I have minimised compression to get the best possible image clarity and the images are excellent.
 These files are best for viewing straight from the CD or memory stick to your TV. and for transferring onto your computer.
 Jpegs have a file size of approx 3 to 4MB per image.